Learning Manifold Patch-Based Representations of Man-Made Shapes: Related Work

-A variety of systems interpret a complete 2D sketch with no extra information.
-This species of input is extremely ambiguous thanks to hidden surfaces and noisy sketch curves, and hence reconstruction algorithms rely on strong 3D shape priors.
-These priors are typically manually created by experts.
-For example, priors for humanoid characters, animals, or natural shapes promote smooth, round, and symmetrical shapes \cite{Bessmeltsev2015, Igarashi1999, Entem2015}, while garments are typically regularized to be (piecewise-)developable \cite{Li2018, Li2017,Jung2015, Zhu2013, Robson2011,Turquin2004}, and man-made shapes are often approximated as combinations of geometric primitives \cite{Shao2016} or as unions of nearly-flat faces \cite{Yang2013}.
-Our work focuses on man-made shapes, which have characteristic sharp edges and are only piecewise smooth rather than developable.
-We use a deformable patch template to promote shapes with this structure (\S\ref{sec:representation}).
-Moreover, introducing specific expert-designed priors can be challenging: Man-made shapes are varied, diverse, and complex (Fig.~\ref{fig:teaser},\ref{fig:results_synth},\ref{fig:results_real}).
-Instead, we \emph{automatically} learn a separate, perhaps stronger, shape prior for each category of shapes from data.
-This stronger category-specific prior allows us to process ambiguous and complex sketches.
+Some systems interpret complete sketches without extra information.
+This input is extremely ambiguous thanks to occlusions and inaccuracies.
+Hence, reconstruction algorithms rely on strong 3D shape priors.
+These priors are typically manually created, e.g., for humanoids, animals, and natural shapes \citep{Bessmeltsev2015, Entem2015, Igarashi1999}.
+Our work focuses on man-made shapes, which have characteristic sharp edges and are only piecewise smooth.
+Rather than relying on expert-designed priors, we \emph{automatically} learn category-specific shape priors.

-The vast majority of sketch-based modeling interfaces process vector input, which consists of a set of clean curves \cite{Bessmeltsev2015, Bessmeltsev2016, Entem2015, Li2017, Li2018, Jung2015,Xu2014}.
-This approach is acceptable for tablet-based input, but it again may force the users to deviate from their preferred drawing media.
-Paper-and-pencil sketches still remain one of the most preferred means of capturing a shape.
-While those can be vectorized and cleaned up by modern methods \cite{Bessmeltsev2019,SimoSerraTOG2018}, preprocessing can introduce unnecessary distortions and errors into the drawing, leading to suboptimal reconstruction.
-In contrast, our system processes \emph{bitmap} sketches, scanned or digital.